NERSC/dl4sci-tf-tutorials/README.md

 The overfitting/underfitting and save/restore examples also demonstrate very practical use-cases that you may want to work through.

-Finally, depending on time, you can also try out the advanced examples.
+Finally, depending on time, you can also try out the advanced examples according to your preference.

 For each example, see if you can successfully modify the code and take note of how results change.